cutaway-security/IACS_STAR_Methodology/README.md

-# IACS Risk Rating Methodology (IRRM)
+# IACS System Testing and Assessment Rating (STAR) Methodology (IACS STAR)
 A risk rating calculation methodology that uses the [OWASP Risk Rating Methodology](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology) as a basis.

 ## Contributions

 * Author: Don C. Weber
-* IACS/OT Contributors: Oscar Delgado, Danielle Jablanski
+* IACS/OT Contributors: Oscar Delgado, Danielle Jablanski, Tim Conway
 * IT/Infosec Contributors: Jeff Williams (Author of original OWASP Risk Rating Methodology)

 # Introduction

 Security assessments and penetration testing of an Industrial and Automation Control Systems (IACS) / Operational Technology (OT) enviornment are two types of vulnerability assessments that feed information into the [ISA/IEC 62443](https://www.isa.org/standards-and-publications/isa-standards/isa-iec-62443-series-of-standards) risk assessment process.
 The Cyber Security Management System (CSMS) process, detailed in ISA/IEC-62443-2-1 standard, requires a detailed risk assessment which is outlined in full within the ISA/IEC-62443-3-2 standard.
 The detailed risk assessment requires that a vulnerability assessment is conducted to identify unmitigated risk.
 These vulnerability assessments required that the assessment findings be qualitatively rated according to the threat, likelihood, and concequences should the vulnerability be exploit and threat actor success realized.

-The IACS Risk Rating Methodology (IRRM) is intended to be a methodology to estimate the severity of identified risks to the IACS/OT environment.
+The IACS System Testing and Assessment Rating (STAR) Methodology (IACS STAR) is intended to be a methodology to estimate the severity of identified risks to the IACS/OT environment.
 This methodology includes the classic qualitative risk calculation elements while adding the consequence considerations necessary for understanding risks to IACS/OT processes and equipment.
 Having a system in place that addresses IACS/OT concerns for rating risks will save time and eliminate arguing about prioritizations and improve countermeasure selection to quickly reduce risk.

 The authors have tried hard to make this model simple to use, while keeping enough detail for accurate risk estimates to be made.
 Please reference the section below on customization for more information about tailoring the model for use in a specific organization.